hybee234/SVG-logo-maker/README.md

 * Validate that when you run ``` node index.js ``` in CLI that you are presented with a series of questions to answer
 * Validate that when responding to shape colour and text colour in keyword format, that the application checks to ensure the reponse matches supported colours <a href="https://www.w3.org/TR/SVG11/types.html#ColorKeywords">Link here </a>
-* Validate that when responding to shape colour and text colour in hexadecimal format, that the application checks to ensure the response is in format #CCCCCC (where C can be any character from A-F and digit from 0-9.
-Note that there must be 6 characters following the '#')
+* Validate that when responding to shape colour and text colour in hexadecimal format, that the application checks to ensure the response is in format #ABC123 (the six characters following the # can be any from A-F and digit from 0-9.
+There must also be six characters following the '#')
 * Validate that the responding to the text to appear on the logo, that there is a 3 character limit.
 * Validate that when the questions have all been answered, that a `logo.svg` file is generated in the `output` subfolder